Osteogenesis Imperfecta

 • Clinical evaluation

-• Sometimes analysis of type I procollagen or genetic testing
+• Analysis of type I procollagen and/or genetic testing

 Diagnosis of osteogenesis imperfecta is usually clinical, but there are no standardized criteria.

-Analysis of type I procollagen from cultured fibroblasts (from a skin biopsy) or sequence analysis of the COL1A1 and COL1A2 genes can be used when clinical diagnosis is unclear.
+Analysis of type I procollagen from cultured fibroblasts (from a skin biopsy) and/or sequencing of the COL1A1, COL1A2, and other causative genes is used to confirm the diagnosis.

 Treatment of Osteogenesis Imperfecta